sielay/sielay/README.md

 #### ⚡ Fun fact: ...

- - My friends asked me to challange once local law limiting freedom of beer consumption outdoors and by accidentent it turned into nationwide action.
+ - My friends asked me to challange once a local law, which was limiting freedom of beer consumption outdoors.
+By accident it turned into nationwide action.